This project took place at our Edinburgh centre which operated between 2008 and 2021.

 Why do we need this research?

 One of the potential complications linked to premature birth is injury to the baby’s brain.
-This can have a big impact on the baby’s wellbeing after birth.
-However, we don’t have the treatments we need to prevent damage to the brain which can be caused by premature birth.
+This can have a huge impact on the baby’s wellbeing after birth.
+It is therefore crucial that we find better treatments that can prevent babies’ brains being damaged by premature birth.

-Researchers believe that the brain injury which can result from premature birth is caused by inflammation in the brain.
-Previous research has shown that anti-inflammatory drugs called statins – normally used to prevent heart disease – could also be helpful to prevent brain injury.
-For example, early studies have shown that statins can prevent brain injury in pre-eclampsia.
+Researchers believe that the brain injuries that can result from premature birth are caused by inflammation in the brain.
+Previous research has shown that anti-inflammatory drugs called statins – normally used to prevent heart disease – could prevent brain injury in babies during pregnancy.
+For example, early studies have shown that statins can prevent brain injury in lab models of pre-eclampsia.